Azure-Samples/ai-hub-gateway-solution-accelerator/guides/deployment-troubleshooting.md

 - Managed identity id not found

 - Timeout: Call to Management API apim-RANDOM.management.azure-api.net:3443 timed out for the Developer SKU service which will have inherent capacity issues due to it's scale.
 Please refer to SLA at https://aka.ms/apimsla and considering upgrading to a SKU Tier with higher SLA.

+- Deployment 'azure-ai-search-api' could not be found (this only will happen if you sett ```enableAzureAISearch``` to false and you can ignore it)